 - Build it into your daily routine.

-- Find an empty space in your schedule and commit to meditating at that same time everyday.
+- Find an empty space in your schedule and commit to meditating at that same time every day.
 Once meditation is ingrained in your daily routine and has become a solid habit, you will no longer need motivation to meditate.
-A daily meditation will be as simple as brushing your teeth or making your bed.
+Daily meditation will be as simple as brushing your teeth or making your bed.

 - Create a quiet space for your meditation session.

 - In order to fully enjoy your meditation, try and create a relaxing atmosphere.
 Dedicate a corner of your house to meditation or find a spot in the park near your office.
 It can also be nice to have certain personal rituals, such as lighting candles or smelling essential oils.
 These little rituals can create positive reinforcement for your practice and make meditation feel even more special.

 - Remind yourself of why you are meditating and what the benefits of meditation are.